-We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the types of investments within the Company, the involvement of the Manager and Administrator, the accounting processes and controls, and the industry in which the company operates.
+We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the types of investments within the Company, the involvement of the Manager and Administrator, the accounting processes and controls, and the industry in which the Company operates.

-The Company's accounting is delegated to the Administrator who maintain their own accounting records and controls and report to the Manager and the directors.
+The Company's accounting is delegated to the Administrator who maintains the Company's accounting records and controls and reports to the Manager and the Directors.

 As part of our risk assessment, we assessed the control environment in place at both the Manager and the Administrator to the extent relevant to our audit.
-This assessment of the operating and accounting structure in place at both organisations involved obtaining and reading the relevant control reports issued by the independent service auditor of the Manager and the Administrator in accordance with generally accepted assurance standards for such work.
+This assessment involved obtaining and reading the relevant control reports, issued by the independent auditor of the Manager and the Administrator in accordance with generally accepted assurance standards for such work, to gain an understanding of both the Manager's and Administrator's control environment and to consider the operating and accounting structure at both the Manager and the Administrator.
+Following this assessment, we applied professional judgement to determine the extent of testing required over each financial statement line item in the financial statements.